jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/intro.md

 ## Prerequisite Skills

 For this step, it is expected you have finished the theorical part for this module.
-Alongside that, will be desired a basic knowledge of IT terminology/concepts, programming language skills, familiarity with basic shell commands.
+Alongside that, will be welcome a basic knowledge of IT terminology/concepts, programming language skills, familiarity with basic shell commands.

 ## Table of Contents